 Is Telehealth Subject to HIPAA?

 Telehealth provision or use does not alter, modify, or change a covered entity’s obligations under the HIPAA Security Rule, the HIPAA Privacy Rule, the HIPAA Breach Notification Rule, or the HIPAA Omnibus Rule.
 HIPAA does not contain a specific provision devoted to telehealth.
-However, if a covered entity is utilizing telehealth that involves protected health information, the entity must meet the same HIPAA requirements (i.e., HIPAA Privacy Rule, HIPAA Security Rule) that it would if the service was provided in person.
-Specific requirements are discussed below.
+However, if a covered entity is utilizing a telehealth platform that involves protected health information, the entity must meet the same HIPAA requirements (i.e., HIPAA Privacy Rule, HIPAA Security Rule) that it would if the service was provided in person.
+Specific requirements for HIPAA compliant telehealth platforms are discussed below.

 - Business Associate Agreements

 Telehealth practitioners frequently require a practitioner consult or otherwise work with IT personnel who are completely independent of the medical team.
 If these IT personnel are exposed to patient data, however, the telehealth provider may need to enter into business associate agreements with IT personnel organizations.
 The business associate agreement requires the IT organization to maintain the same confidentiality required of the provider under HIPAA.

 - Security Risk Analysis

 Telehealth covered entities must conduct a HIPAA Security Rule risk analysis.
 A risk analysis consists of conducting a thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of ePHI.